Dina Wein Reis: Wire Fraud

 In October 2008, prosecutors claimed that, over a 15-year period, Wein Reis's company had tricked manufacturers into selling her merchandise at a low price, defrauding them of tens of millions of dollars.
-She and her associates would call company executives with an offer of a high-paying job.
-Then, she would ask the executive to send her a shipment of merchandise, and she promised access to lucrative markets through her "National Distribution Program," which did not actually exist.
-Instead of handing out samples for free as stated, she would sell the products to middlemen who then sold them to retailers, in a practice known as product diversion.
-Diversion is not necessarily illegal (see Quality King v.
-L'anza), but in Wein Reis's case, she was charged on 6 counts for procuring the merchandise through fraud.
+She and her associates would call senior company executives with an offer of a high-paying job, taking over from her as chief executive officer of her company so she could step back and focus on her philanthropy; the offer included equity in her (non-existent) company and a guaranteed four-year contract with an $8,000,000 salary.
+Then, she would ask the executive to send her a shipment of merchandise from his current company, and she promised access to lucrative markets through her "National Distribution Program", which did not actually exist.
+The lies included a story that she would hand out the merchandise as free samples at hundreds of establishments across the United States, and also guaranteed exclusive product placement at national chain stores – with the product's competitors being denied shelf access.
+She would rent a store or pharmacy to set up shelves full of a competing product, then take the potential fraud victim to see the store, stating that this was an example of a chain with which her company had arranged an exclusive agreement for the competitor.